 Visiting Van Vleck ObservatoryThere are several choices for the public to visit the observatory and view the sky through our telescopes:

-Every Wednesday at 8pm.
+Resuming in September, Space Nights will happen every Wednesday at 8pm during the academic year.
 Aimed at high school level and above, but all visitors are welcome.
 Starts with a half-hour interactive presentation by a member of our department (astronomy majors, graduate students, or faculty) on some topic of space news or recent discoveries in astronomy, followed by observing through the telescopes if it's clear.

 One Saturday a month.
 Organized and hosted by the Astronomical Society of Greater Hartford (ASGH), these observing sessions will use our 16" telescope as well as various smaller telescopes while the 20" refractor is undergoing restoration.
 For details please visit the ASGH website.